 Kanga is a cozy one-bedroom cabin nestled in the trees overlooking the horse pasture, with a living room and a lovely loft.
 The bedroom has an ample king bed and a woodstove.
 The loft has two twin beds, perfect for kids & friends.
 The living room has two loveseats, an antique dry sink, an armoire and a writing desk.
 The little desk – modeled after a Molesworth original – is one of Ann Stranahan’s favorite pieces of furniture at the ranch.
 It makes the perfect little home for a family vacation or a couple’s getaway.

-Birdhouse is a well-appointed, cozy and complete guest cabin.
+The Birdhouse cabin is a well-appointed, cozy and complete when it comes to Guest Ranch cabins.
 The fireplace in the corner is wonderfully romantic.
-It is a studio cabin surrounded by aspens, with a great view of the horses.
+It is surrounded by aspens, with a great view of the horses.
 It features a queen bed, a snug sitting area, a sleeping alcove with a writing desk and twin bed, and a very special loft with its own twin bed.
 The alcove configuration makes it work well for a single parent and child, or two adult friends.
 The loft is highly prized by children of all ages.
 One of our earliest guests is now through college and grad school and is a highly paid professional.
 She counts the days until she can come back to Birdhouse, climb up the ladder, and set up house in her loft.

 Whistler is a one-bedroom cabin in the aspens,with a living room that looks out over the horses and the pasture.
-It features a big bedroom with a king-size bed, and a cozy living room with two couches that everyone loves.
+It features a big bedroom with a king-size bed, and a cozy living room with two sofas that cabin be converted to daybeds.
 Whistler is the farthest cabin from the Lodge, so it is much loved by those who want privacy amid the aspens and a long walk after dinner.

 Lovely little Sundown sits by itself on the edge of the meadow, looking west towards Sand Mountain, with spectacular views of sunsets across the valley; hence its name.
 It has one-bedroom with a queen and a twin bed, a living room, and a loft with two twin beds.
 Sundown was recently remodeled to allow more space in its living room – and also offers a very comfortable sofa bed, if the need arises.
 It has true treasures on its walls: six fine portraits of Native American chiefs.
 Part of the famed McKenney-Hall series of lithographs made from the History of Indian Tribes of North America, a collection of oil portraits done from 1837 to 1844.
 The original oils burned in the Smithsonian fire of 1865, the lithographs are the only record of the remarkable images.